SESYNC-ci/basic-Shiny-lesson/docs/_slides_Rmd/share.Rmd

 ===

-### Share as files
+## Share as files

-- email or copy app.R, or ui.R and server.R, and all required data files
+- share the source code in app.R (or ui.R and server.R) along with all required data files
-- host the same files and data as a GitHub repository and advertise its accessbility through calls to `shiny::runGitHub('%repo%', '%username%')`
+- if sharing through a GitHub repository, advertise that your app can be cloned and run with `shiny::runGitHub('%repo%', '%username%')`

 ===

-### Share as a website
+## Share as a website

-To share just the UI (i.e. the web page) it will need to be hosted by a computer able to run the R code that powers the app while acting as a public web server.
+To share just the UI (i.e. the web page), your app will need to be hosted by a server able to run the R code that powers the app while also acting as a public web server.
 There is limited free hosting available through RStudio with [shinapps.io](http://www.shinyapps.io/).
 SESYNC maintains a Shiny Apps server for our working group participants, and many other research centers are doing the same.